 Alexander H. Southwell is a partner in Gibson, Dunn & Crutcher's New York office.
-His practice focuses in two main areas: first, white-collar criminal and regulatory enforcement defense, internal investigations, compliance monitoring, and complex civil litigation; and, second, information technology and data privacy-related investigations, counseling, and litigation.
-Mr. Southwell is Co-Chair of the Firm’s Information Technology and Data Privacy practice group and is also a member of the White Collar Defense and Investigations, Crisis Management, Securities Enforcement, and Litigation practice groups.
-Prior to joining the Firm, Mr. Southwell served as an Assistant United States Attorney in the United States Attorney's Office for the Southern District of New York.
+His practice focuses in two main areas: first, white-collar criminal and regulatory enforcement defense, internal investigations, compliance monitoring, and complex civil litigation; and, second, information technology-related investigations, counseling, and litigation.
+Mr. Southwell is Chair of Gibson Dunn's Privacy, Cybersecurity and Consumer Protection Practice Group and is also a member of the Firm's White Collar Defense and Investigations, Crisis Management, Securities Enforcement, and Litigation Practice Groups.
+Prior to joining Gibson Dunn, Mr. Southwell served as an Assistant United States Attorney in the United States Attorney's Office for the Southern District of New York.

 Recent significant engagements include:

 - AIG: Represents AIG subsidiary as one of the lead trial lawyers in a lengthy high-profile civil RICO, fraud, and breach of contract trial in the Southern District of New York against originator of life settlements.